It is for freedom that Christ has set us free. Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.Galatians 5:1

 isonly one lawgiver and judge, he who is able to save and to destroy.
 But who are you to judge your neighbor?

 To be clear James is not saying that all judgment is wrong.
 James is speaking to a very specific type of judging, that is judging someone by your own arbitrary standard.
 That’s why he says, “The one who speaks against a brother or judges his brother, speaks evil against the law and judges the law.”
 His point is that when we hold others accountable to what we prefer we deny the sufficiency of scripture.
 We judge the law of God insufficient when we hold others to our own man-made standards.

-Now to be clear there is a huge difference between demanding someone conform to your convictions and suggesting wisdom.
+Now to be clear, there is a significant difference between demanding that someone conform to your convictions and suggesting wisdom.
 For instance, I believe it is wisest to do your devotions early in the morning.
 I could show you the benefits that it has had on my life and walk with God.
-I would recommend everyone do morning devotions, but the moment I go from recommending to demanding this as something God directly requires I have stepped into blatant legalism.
+I would recommend everyone do morning devotions, but the moment I go from recommending to demanding this as something God directly requires I have stepped into legalism.

 In conclusion, I hoped this article has helped you sort out what is and what is not legalism.
 I hope if as you read this you realized that I described you perfectly that you would simply repent.
 I confess I have overstepped my bounds and I have lived in legalism especially that of the latter form.
 However, God is gracious and merciful and ready to forgive every repentant sinner.
 Turn to him and believe on the Lord Jesus Christ.